sidneychurch/Unity-GettingStarted/01_Setup/SETUP.md

 ## Download Unity Hub
 ***

-> [!IMPORTANT]
-> On macOS, you’ll need to select whether you’re using a Silicon or Intel processor.
-If you’re not sure what type of Mac processor you have, [read this support article from Apple](https://support.apple.com/en-us/116943).

 1. Go to https://unity.com/download

 2. On this page you'll see links under their first step.